COVID-19-Associated Hospitalizations Among Vaccinated, Unvaccinated Adults

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

-Authors: William D. Toff, M.D., of the University of Leicester in Leicester, England, is the corresponding author.
+Authors: Ruth A. Karron, M.D., of Johns Hopkins University in Baltimore, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.